 Apt.
 9 Press

 Apt.
 9 Press publishes handmade chapbooks of poetry, short fiction, and non-fiction in limited editions by new and established writers.
 Our first titles were launched in August 2009.
-To date, we have published dozens of books, broadsides, and other pieces of small press ephemera, including two winners of the bpNichol Chapbook Award.
+To date, we have published dozens of books, broadsides, and other pieces of small press ephemera, including two winners of the bpNichol Chapbook Award and the first chapbook to win the Nelson Ball Prize.
 Apt.
 9 Press is based in Ottawa on the traditional unceded territory of the Algonquin Anishnaabeg people.

 Books in-print can be purchased in our Etsy shop.
 We regularly run tables at the Ottawa Small Press Book Fair and the Meet the Presses Indie Literary Market (Toronto), and sell books at readings.
 Out-of-print titles can be found on the used market (we recommend Apollinaire’s Bookshoppe, The Printed Word, Knife | Fork | Book, The Book Shop, and Attic Books to start).